Please click here to go to the new location.

 Use of Force Policy

 A new draft policy and the final report from the Vera Institute were presented to the Community Police Policy Work group for review onNov.
 21, 2016.
-The following draft policy is based on the collaborative efforts of the department and the Community Police Policy Work Group, and was formally released to the department on May 5th, 2017.
+The following policy is based on the collaborative efforts of the department and the Community Police Policy Work Group, and was formally released to the department on May 5th, 2017.

 Vehicle Pursuit Policy